Melons are a tender, warm-weather crop.

 Container Growing Melons: Melons are not a good choice for container growing.
 They require significant room to spread and grow.

-- 4-2 weeks before the last frost in spring: transplant seedlings to plastic tunnel.
+- 4-2 weeks before the last frost in spring: transplant seedlings to a plastic tunnel.

 - 1-2 weeks after the last frost in spring: direct sow or transplant seedlings into the garden; minimum soil temperature is 60°F.